seqeralabs/nf-k8s-best-practices/README.md

 ### Requesting new features

 Support for k8s features is added on an as-needed basis, so if you need a specific feature, feel free to submit a Feature Request issue and present your use case.
+Refer to [this document](feature-evaluation.md) to see our own evaluation of which Kubernetes features might be supported in the future.

 ## Additional Resources